sulami/blog/content/pages/about-me.md

 I am Robin Schroer, also known as sulami.
 This is my blog, where I discuss various IT-related topics, mostly related to software development.
-I am a Linux/BSD guy and mainly write C and Python code using Vim and Git.
+I am a Linux/BSD guy and mainly write C, Go and Python code using Vim, Git and a mechanical keyboard.
 I have been contributing to the Linux kernel as well as writing an X11 window manager and I generally like experimenting with code.
+I try to open-source everything I can, although a lot of my actual work contains sensitive information and is therefore not on Github but in my private Repositories.

+When I am not coding, I like playing games (mostly Dwarf Fortress and CS:GO at the moment), mountainbiking and photography.
+I also play the guitar badly, despite doing so for almost ten years.

 Here is some of my stuff: